-The following table sets forth our cash and marketable securities and capitalization as of September 30, 2022:
+The following table sets forth our cash and marketable securities and capitalization as of June 30, 2023:

-- on an actual basis; - on a pro forma basis to give effect to: []; and - on a pro forma as-adjusted basis to further reflect the issuance and sale by us of shares of our Class B common stock in this offering at the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the receipt by us of the proceeds of such sale; and (ii) [], upon the completion of this offering.
+- on an actual basis: - on a pro forma basis to give effect to the issuance of 22,000 shares of Class B in total, which we entered into share purchase agreements with five accredited investors at \$5.00 per share in July 2023. - on a pro forma as-adjusted basis to reflect (i) the issuance of 22,000 shares of Class B in total, which we entered into share purchase agreements with five accredited investors at \$5.00 per share in July 2023. (ii) the issuance and sale by us of 2,100,000 shares of our Class B common stock in this offering at the assumed initial public offering price of \$5.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the receipt by us of the proceeds of such sale, assuming the underwriters do not exercise their option to purchase additional shares.